LG gram Book 15.6 Inch | Lightweight Intel® Core™ Processor Laptop | Windows 11, FHD Anti-glare IPS display - 15U50T-G.AR55A | LG AU

 *Intel®, the Intel logo, and Intel core are trademarks of the Intel Corporation or its subsidiaries.

-The above various programs are not included in the package and should be purchased separately.
+*The above various programs are not included in the package (sold separately).

+*The above Memory & SSD options (retail prices) may vary depending on country and model.

 Discover the gram Book that’s always by your side.